 Time of Day

 Traffic collision experts have revealed that most pedestrian accidents in Los Angeles begin around 6 in the morning.
-The time slot between 8 p.m. and midnight accounts for one-third of the pedestrian accidents.
+The time slot between 8 p.m. and midnight accounts for one-third of pedestrian accidents.
 Even though Los Angeles is known for its smog, when the skies are clear, the majority of pedestrian accidents happen.

-Pedestrian accidents are also more likely to occur on streets that possess streetlights than streets without lights.
+Pedestrian accidents are also more likely to occur on streets that possess streetlights than on streets without lights.
 Areas congested with people are also more prone to an increase in pedestrian accidents.
 The more crowded a location, the less visible vulnerable groups like children become around the activity.

 Contact a Los Angeles Pedestrian Accident Attorney Today

 If you or a loved one has been injured on a Los Angeles road, you deserve to have a Los Angeles pedestrian accident attorney in your corner who truly cares about your recovery and future.
-The pedestrian accident attorneys at The Law Offices of Howard Craig Kornberg are here to help.
+The pedestrian accident attorneys at The Law Offices of Howard Kornberg are here to help.
 Call our office at 310-997-0904, or submit our contact form for a free initial consultation.